 Former Belvedere schoolboy James Finnerty has made the move from Aston Villa to League One side Rochdale in Keith Hill’s first summer signing of the season for the Dale.

-Now 19, Finnerty joined Aston Villa three years ago after impressing the Villan’s scouting team whilst donning the famous colours of Belvo on Dublin’s Northside.
+19-year-old Finnerty joined Aston Villa three years ago after impressing the Villains' scouting team while donning the famous colours of Belvo on Dublin’s Northside.

-The defender, who hails from Skryne in Co.
-Meath, joins Keith Hill’s ranks at Rochdale with plenty of underage international experience under his belt, having played at Under 15, 16,17 and 19 level for the Republic of Ireland prior to his move to the Manchester based club.
+The defender, who hails from Skryne in Co Meath, joins Keith Hill’s ranks with plenty of underage international experience under his belt, having played at under-15, 16,17 and 19 level for the Republic of Ireland.

-“As soon as I heard that Rochdale were interested, I knew it would be a great opportunity for me.”
-He explained.
+“As soon as I heard that Rochdale were interested, I knew it would be a great opportunity for me," said Finnerty.

 “I’m well aware that the manager gives opportunities to young players, so it was a chance I didn’t want to turn down.